 How to Qualify for a Mortgage

-There are a few things banks require to approve you for a mortgage...
+There are a few things lenders require to approve a client for a mortgage, these are as follows:

 Employment – Income is required to ensure you can make the payments.
 A full time permanent position with no probation period is required in most cases but if you have worked in a part time position for at least two years we can also use that income to qualify.
 Income that includes over time, commission, bonuses or self employed earnings must have a minimum 2 year history in order to qualify.
 Your income level will determine how much you can spend.